Make-School-Courses/BEW-1.1-RESTful-and-Resourceful-MVC-Architecture/Lessons/06-Testing-RESTful-Routes/README.md

 Continue working on GIF Search with your partner! **Remember to log your pair programming session in the tracker!**

-**Stretch Challenge:** Aim for full test coverage of your GIF Search project.
+**Stretch Challenge:** Aim for full test coverage of your GIF Search project!

 <!-- > -->